Ready for 2015!

 Welcome to the Allegheny River/Allegheny Reservoir Clean-up website!

-The 2015 (11th Annual) Allegheny Reservoir Clean-up will take place on Saturday, May 9, 2015.
-Our base of operations will be Onoville Marina (same as 2014).
-We'll meet there at 8:00 am.
+The 2015 (7th Annual) Allegheny River Clean-up will take place from Saturday, September 12th until Saturday, September 19th, 2015.
 If you're intersted in participating in one of Warren's "extreme cleaning events of the year!" first visit the FAQ page, and then head over to the Contact Us page to sign up!

 We look forward to another great time this year!

-The tenth annual Allegheny Reservoir Cleanup took place on Saturday, May 10th 1914, and was a huge success!
-This was the first year that the Reservoir Cleanup crossed north into New York State and it became quickly apparent that it won't be the last.
-In just one day, 97 volunteers donated 776 hours while removing >55 cubic yards of trash, 221 tires, and >1,000 lbs. of recyclable metal.
+The eleventh annual Allegheny Reservoir Cleanup took place on Saturday, May 9th 2015, and was a huge success!
+This was the second year that the Reservoir Cleanup crossed north into New York State and it became quickly apparent that our efforts are really beinging to show.
+In just one day, 102 volunteers donated 816 hours while removing more than 40 cubic yards of trash, and (believe it or not!)
+359 tires.

 The annual cleanup continues to be a cooperative effort involving the US Forest Service (USFS), US Army Corps of Engineers, Warren County Adult Probation and Parole, and numerous other agencies, organizations, and businesses.